We-Do-Takeaway/docs-and-architecture/docs/roadmap.md

 ## Vision for phase 1

-The ultimate goal for the project is big a complicated but the focus initially needs to delivery something that delivers the simplest end to end experience.
+The ultimate goal for the project is big a complicated but the focus initially needs to build something that delivers the simplest end to end experience.

 >*As a customer of "We Do Takeaway" I can view a list of items in a menu, pick the things I want and place the order.
 The restaurant can see the order and once they are ready can update the status of the order and allocate the delivery to a driver.
 The driver can see the order number and customer address and then once they have delivered the items can mark the order as delivered.*